tomelrod/ansible-role-network_interfaces/README.md

              netmask: 255.255.255.0
              gateway: 192.168.10.1

-7) It is possible to use CIDR notation for IP configuration

-    - hosts: myhost
-      roles:
-        - role: network
-          network_ether_interfaces:
-           - device: eth0
-             address: 192.168.10.18/24
-             gateway: 192.168.10.1

-8) If resolvconf package should be used, it is possible to add some DNS configurations
+7) If resolvconf package should be used, it is possible to add some DNS configurations

       dns-nameserver: [ "8.8.8.8", "8.8.4.4" ]
       dns-search: "search.mydomain.tdl"
       dns-domain: "mydomain.tdl"

-9) You can add IPv6 static IP configuration on Ethernet, Bond, Bridge with
+8) You can add IPv6 static IP configuration on Ethernet, Bond or Bridge interfaces

       ipv6_address: "aaaa:bbbb:cccc:dddd:dead:beef::1/64"
       ipv6_gateway: "aaaa:bbbb:cccc:dddd::1"